Perezented/ConwaysGameOfLife/README.md

 ## For developers

+\*\* Note: Some of the comments have been removed due to React error 152.
+Some comments may be out of place.
+React error 152 only applied on a production build.
+The comments inside of render return statements return an error on production but not on development.
+True comments are located in git history as 'ae4ebc0'.
+The production build from there was broken.
 React js was the main code for this project.
 Nothing more than normal react dependencies needed.

 -react